-Since 2007, the Honors Program and Honors Board of Associate Directors have awarded the Honors Distinguished Alumni Award to Honors Scholars who have excelled in their line of work or made significant contributions to society or academia.
+Since 2007, the Honors Program and Honors Board of Associate Directors have awarded the Honors Distinguished Alumni Award to Honors alumni who have excelled in their career fields while making significant contributions to society or academia.
 The award is also intended to foster alumni relations and create a stronger Honors community.

 - Who are the past award recipients?